Azure-Samples/azure-spring-boot-samples/storage/spring-cloud-azure-starter-storage-queue/storage-queue-sample/README.md

 ## Run Locally

+### Run the sample with Maven

 In your terminal, run `mvn clean spring-boot:run`.

 ```shell
 mvn clean spring-boot:run
 ```

+### Run the sample in IDEs

+You can debug your sample by adding the saved output values to the tool's environment variables or the sample's `application.yaml` file.

+* If your tool is `IDEA`, please refer to [Debug your first Java application](https://www.jetbrains.com/help/idea/debugging-your-first-java-application.html) and [add environment variables](https://www.jetbrains.com/help/objc/add-environment-variables-and-program-arguments.html#add-environment-variables).

+* If your tool is `ECLIPSE`, please refer to [Debugging the Eclipse IDE for Java Developers](https://www.eclipse.org/community/eclipse_newsletter/2017/june/article1.php) and [Eclipse Environment Variable Setup](https://examples.javacodegeeks.com/desktop-java/ide/eclipse/eclipse-environment-variable-setup-example/).

 ### Run the sample based on Spring Native